n3-charts/line-chart/docs/getting-started.md

 ## Installation

+### Using npm

 You can install **n3-line-chart** by using the `npm` package manager and running following command from the terminal.

 `npm install n3-charts`

 This will also automatically install the proper versions of D3.js and AngularJS to your `node_modules/` directory.

+### Using the CDN
+Thanks to [https://github.com/PeterDaveHello](@PeterDaveHello), the library is now accessible through [cdnjs.com](cdnjs.com).

+The files URLs can be found here : [https://cdnjs.com/libraries/line-chart]().

-> Please note, that installing n3-line-chart via bower is pulling only the source files but not the build files.
+> Please note that installing n3-line-chart via bower is pulling only the source files but not the build files.
 Please use npm install n3-charts instead!

 ## Including LineChart

-Next, you need to reference *LineChart.js* and *LineChart.css* in your *index.html* file.
+Next, you need to reference *LineChart.js* and *LineChart.css* in your *index.html* file (here, the module has been installed through npm).

 ```html
 <script src="node_modules/n3-charts/build/LineChart.js"></script>